akihikodaki/dts/test_plans/iavf_fdir_test_plan.rst

     testpmd> port stop 0
     testpmd> port start 0

-4. show the rule list, the rule is still there.
+4. show the rule list, there is no rule listed.

-5. verify matched packet can be still redirected to queue 1 with FDIR matched ID=0x0.
+5. verify matched packet is distributed by RSS without FDIR matched ID.

 Subcase 2: delete rules
 -----------------------